Medical Bills and Debt Collection

 Settling a medical debt is done in similar ways to settling any other debt.
 You or someone working on your behalf contacts the doctor, hospital, or collection agency to negotiate an agreed-on amount for both parties.
 Experts advise starting this settlement process as soon as possible, preferably before the debt is turned over to a collection company.

-Don’t be scared dealing with collection agencies.
+Don’t be scared of dealing with collection agencies.
 An honest and confident approach that works for everyone can lead to a negotiated agreement to pay the collections.

 Medical Bill Forgiveness